Electroweak phase transition with the confinement scale of the strong sector or dilaton in the minimal composite Higgs model: EWPT with dilaton

-There have been many analyses and numerical investigations of the Dilaton potential and the interactions between the Dilaton and the remaining fields in the model \cite{bruggissera, bruggisserb, bruggisserc, von_harling}.
-Specifically, the Dilaton field will cause the breaking of the scale symmetry when near VEV $\chi$.
-Since both the electroweak and scale symmetry are broken at the same time, the symmetry breaking occurs at the same momentum threshold $m_*$.
+There have been numerous analyses and numerical investigations of the dilaton potential and the interactions between the dilaton and the remaining fields in the model \cite{bruggissera, bruggisserb, bruggisserc, von_harling}.
+Specifically, the dilaton field induces the breaking of the scale symmetry when near VEV $\chi$.
+Since both the electroweak and scale symmetries are broken at the same time, the symmetry breaking occurs at the same momentum threshold $m_*$.

 Thus, in the effective potential, $f$ now acts as a dynamic variable, not a constant as in the previous MCHM.
-To correct the Higgs potential to contain the Dilaton field, we can fix $f$ to a value consistent with the old MCHM, $f\approx800$ GeV, corresponding to $\chi_0=g_*f/g_\chi$.
+To correct the Higgs potential to include the dilaton field, we can fix $f$ to a value consistent with the old MCHM, $f\approx800$ GeV, corresponding to $\chi_0=g_*f/g_\chi$.
 Then, the zero temperature potential of the Higgs is corrected by replacing the dynamic variable $f$ with $f\chi/\chi_0$ and $f$ is fixed.

 The factor $(\chi/\chi_0)^4$ appears because $\alpha^0$ and $\beta^0$ are approximately proportional to $f^4$.
 Instead of leaving it as it is, we change the variable $\hat h=h\chi_0/\chi$.